DzinToDev/namaste-react-/Ep 01 - Inception/Notes&Assignment.md

 ### What is Emmet

 ### React is library of framework
+A: React ia library it can work independently in a small portion of your app as well.
+It is not a full fludged framework.
+React is normal barebone JS library it is just a some peace of js code whic is written by FB developers.
+It is just giving us some helper methods that we need to use to develop your fast application and we can do this in small portion of tha app as well.
+This is not the case with other frameworks all frameworks will require you to create whole app using it but react work on your existing app as well.

 ### Q How this project or browser get to know that what is this document, .createElement, innerHTML, getElement etc... ?